AJGamesArchive/health-clinic-appointment-system/README.md

 - ``yarn api:start:cloud`` - Run the most recently compiled production build of both the server-api, connecting to the shared cloud database.
 - ``yarn api:start:local`` - Run the most recently compiled production build of both the server-api, connecting to you're local database.
 - ``yarn api:build`` - Compile a production build of the API.
-- ``api:dev:cloud`` - Run a DEV build of the server-api, connecting to the shared cloud database.
+- ``yarn api:dev:cloud`` - Run a DEV build of the server-api, connecting to the shared cloud database.
 - ``yarn api:dev:local`` - Run a DEV build of the server-api, connecting to you're local database.

 #### Web-Client Workspace